 Children and Parenting

-For a parent going through a separation or divorce, the primary concern will be the welfare of the children.
+For a parent going through a separation or divorce and long after the relationship has been dissolved, the primary concern will be the welfare of the children.

 Children and the Court